New Winery: Courses, Forums and Workshops

 New Wine offers courses that take a dialogical approach to subject matter.
 Our courses include video content and written resources, with facilitation and moderation.
 We are interested in orthodoxy, orthopraxy, and orthopathy: the pursuit of right teaching on subjects, right practice, and right passion.
 In addition to right belief—credo, we believe in having credible conversations on vital subjects.
 We want to grow in living into our faith in these arenas in emotionally intelligent and healthy ways.

-New Wine has been developing online course offerings in the following areas:
+New Wine has course offerings in the following areas:

 Conspiracy Theories, QAnon, and Evangelicals